idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 6 Getting comfortable.md

 ### TEMPLATES

-CafeTran offers a templates feature which stores a variety of settings in template file for easy reuse in new projects.
+CafeTran offers a templates feature which stores a variety of settings in template files for easy reuse in new projects.

 Saving and loading templates is accessible via the Dashboard menu.